-Basic Partially Proficient Proficient (Meets State Standar rd) Accomplished Exemplary ELEMENT A: Teachers improve their practice. demonstrate that they and alyze student learning, development and growth an d apply what they learn t THE TEACHER: Collects and analyzes student data to inform instruction.
+Basic Partially Proficient Proficient (Meets State Standard) Accomplished Exemplary ELEMENT A: Teachers improve their practice. demonstrate that they and alyze student learning, de evelopment and growth and l apply what they learn t THE TEACHER: Collects and analyzes student data to inform instruction.
 Uses data to: Support student learning.
 Inform practice. and THE TEACHER: Collects multiple examples of student work to determine student progress over time. and THE TEACHER: Applies knowledge of student learning, development, and growth to the development of : Lesson plans.
-Instructional stratege and THE TEACHER: Develops student learning plans based on: Multiple examples of student work.
+Instructional strategies and THE TEACHER: Develops student learning plans based on: Multiple examples of student work.
 Other data points.
-Information gathered from students, fami- lies, and colleagues. and THE TEACHER: Monitors and evaluates personal behavioral changes to determine what works for students.
-ELEMENT B: Teachers link professional growth to their professional goa als.
-THE TEACHER: Implements performance feedback from supervisor and/or colleagues to improve practice.
+Information gathered from students, families, and colleagues. and THE TEACHER: Monitors and evaluates personal behavioral changes to determine what works for students.
+ELEMENT B: Teachers link professional growth to their professional goals THE TEACHER: Implements performance feedback from supervisor and/or colleagues to improve practice.
 Actively engages in professional development focused on: Addressing student needs.
 School and district initiatives.
 Meeting professional goals. and THE TEACHER: Engages in professional development activities based on: Likelihood of having a positive impact on student learning.
 Alignment with Colorado Academic Standards and school and district initiatives.
 Current research.
-Student needs. and THE TEACHER: Advocates for profesional developmenthat is evidence baand targeted towar improving student outcomes.
-Applies knowledge and skills learned through profession development to professional practice. t different instructional sed strategies based on current research and district initiatives. and THE TEACHER: Develops and follows a long-term profes- sional development plan.
-ELEMENT C: Teachers are able to respond to a co omplex, dynamic envir onment.
+Student needs. and THE TEACHER: Advocates for professional development that is evidence based and targeted toward improving student outcomes.
+Applies knowledge and skills learned through professional development to professional development to professional practice. different instructional and THE TEACHER: Develops and follows a long-term profes- sional development plan.
+ELEMENT C: Teachers are able to respond to a co mplex, dynamic environ ment.
 THE TEACHER: Collaborates with colleagues to: Implement new ideas to improve teaching and learning.
 Support struggling students.
-Contribute to campus goals. and THE TEACHER: Maintains a positive, productive and respectful relationship with colleagues. and THE TEACHER: Initiates and leads collaborative activi with colleagues to: Analyze student da and interpret result Apply findings to improve teaching practice.
-Support struggling and/or advanced/ above grade level students. both providing and ta receiving feedback on and THE TEACHER: Strengthens teaching practice by adapting instructional practice based on colleague feedback and other types of performance data.
-Observable during a classroo Not Observable during a cla quired for Ratings of "Basic recommended for all ratin nts of person being evaluated for which the comment appl ole.
+Contribute to campus goals. and THE TEACHER: Maintains a positive, productive and respectful relationship with colleagues. and THE TEACHER: Initiates and leads collaborative activities with colleagues to: Analyze student data and interpret results.
+Apply findings to improve teaching practice.
+Support struggling and/or advanced/ above grade level students. and THE TEACHER: Serves as a critical friend for colleagues, both providing and receiving feedback on performance. and THE TEACHER: Strengthens teaching practice by adapting instructional practice based on colleague feedback and other types of performance data.
+Observable during a classroo Not Observable during a cla quired for Ratings of "Basic recommended for all ratin s of person being evaluated. or which the comment applie 2.